Qiskit/qiskit/CONTRIBUTING.md

-The code-review process is a normal part of software development, and nothing to be scared of; for very easy changes it can be as simple as a maintainer saying "looks good to me!" and merging the PR.
+The code-review process is a normal part of software development, and nothing to be scared of; for very easy changes it can be as simple as a maintainer saying "looks good to me!" (or in short-form, "LGTM!") and merging the PR.
 For more complex changes, it's often a back-and-forth where the reviewer may ask a couple of questions about why things were done a particular way, and make suggestions for improvement.
 You don't need to do everything suggested if you've got good reasons to disagree, but